- What Is a Retirement Income Certified Professional (RICP)?

 - What Is an Accredited Financial Counselor (AFC)?

 Accredited Financial Counselor (AFC) is one of many certifications and designations that financial professionals can earn.
-The AFC indicates that a professional values sound financial principles and is trained to teach people their worth.
+The AFC indicates that a professional values sound financial principles and understands how to teach people their worth.
 Here’s what it takes to get this designation, how it differs from other popular designations and which clients it serves best.… read more…

 - What Is a Certified Plan Fiduciary Advisor (CPFA)?